manuel-serrano/hiphop/doc/api.md

 ```

 Here, there will be N branches executed in parallel.
 But if the
-instruction 2 and 3 must not be in parallel, using sequence is
+instruction 2 and 3 must be sequentially executed, the sequence is
 mandatory:

 ```hopscript